kubeflow/website/content/docs/aws/deploy/install-kubeflow.md

 weight = 4
 +++

-This guide describes how to use the `kfctl` script to deploy Kubeflow on Amazon Web Services (AWS).
+This guide describes how to use the `kfctl` binary to deploy Kubeflow on Amazon Web Services (AWS).